utopia/letsfix.net/theprocess.md

 # How to Solve Problems: The Letsfix Process

-From soup-to-nuts, how does one solve an issue using Letsfix?
+From [soup to nuts](http://en.wikipedia.org/wiki/Soup_to_nuts), how does one solve an issue using Letsfix?

 ### Step 1.
 Diagnose